Recession

 5. Declining Exports: A significant drop in exports due to global economic conditions or trade barriers can negatively impact domestic industries and overall economic growth.

-Impacts of a Recession
+Impacts of Recession

 1. Job Losses: Unemployment rises as companies reduce their workforce to cut costs.